atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 - [The Path](https://alohadharma.com/the-map/), [The A&P](https://alohadharma.com/2011/06/04/the-ap/), [The Dark Night](https://alohadharma.com/2011/06/12/the-dark-night/), [Equanimity](https://alohadharma.com/2011/06/21/equanimity/), [Cessation](https://alohadharma.com/2011/06/29/cessation/) from [Aloha Dharma](https://github.com/atrahhdis/alohadharma/) by [Ron Crouch](https://alohadharma.com/about/)

-**Note:** Although the Pragmatic Dharma movement is heavily influenced by Mahasi Sayadaw's work, Daniel Ingram, Kenneth Folk and Ron Crouch are not (at least publicly) authorized teachers in Mahasi Sayadaw's lineage.
+**Note:** Although the Pragmatic Dharma movement is influenced by Mahasi Sayadaw's work, Daniel Ingram, Kenneth Folk and Ron Crouch are not (at least publicly) authorized teachers in Mahasi Sayadaw's lineage.